akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 An application specific `stopMessage` can be used to close the resources before actually stopping the singleton actor.
 This `stopMessage` is sent to the singleton actor to tell it to finish its work, close resources, and stop.
 The hand-over to the new oldest node is completed when the singleton actor is terminated.
-If the shutdown logic does not include any asynchronous actions it can be executed in the @apidoc[PostStop] signal handler.
+If the shutdown logic does not include any asynchronous actions it can be executed in the @apidoc[PostStop$] signal handler.

 Scala
 :  @@snip [SingletonCompileOnlySpec.scala](/akka-cluster-typed/src/test/scala/docs/akka/cluster/typed/SingletonCompileOnlySpec.scala) { #stop-message }